 I love playing with vegan and gluten free food.
 It’s a challenge.
 How can we make a muffin taste, look, feel as good as a ‘normal’ muffin without the things that can muddle our bodies.
 So many people are giving gluten a miss, it seems like a good idea as many people struggle with it.
-I love bread, but its a treat and not an everydayer nowadays.
-I did make a tasty loaf the other day using predominately ground sunflower seeds, it worked a treat.
+I love bread so I made a tasty loaf the other day using predominately ground sunflower seeds, it worked a treat.
 I feel a shift, things are changing in the foundations of how we eat.
 The next generational food norms will be very different indeed.
 Gluten free and vegan will be as normal as fish and chips or black forest gateau.

 I cook in a place called Trigonos, an idyllic retreat centre and organic veg farm.
 It’s a blessing.
 There I encounter all sorts of dietary requirements, every group that I cook for has a long list of specific dietary needs.
-The most regular are vegan and gluten free (we are a pure veggie place), but there are so many people out there waking up to food intolerances.
+The most regular are vegan and gluten free (we are a pure veggie place), but there are so many people out there waking up to food intolerances and how they can hamper our wellbeing.
 We are all unique and beautifully different, what works for me, might not work for you.
-But eating less gluten and animal-based saturated fat can only be a good thing for your health.
+But eating less gluten and animal-based saturated fat can only be a good thing for our health.
 That is a widely held, universal, food understanding.
 So these muffins are nice…..
 They can be enjoyed by almost anyone and there is no sacrifice in the taste or treat departments.

 Nobody who eats these muffins would think they are vegan or gluten free.
 They are really quite healthy but very delicious.
 Any berry can be used here, depending on the season.
 We managed to get some blueberries and I admit, they are one of my favourites.
 The berries sort of explode in the muffins, creating lovely fruit pockets of happiness.
 There is plenty of richness from the coconut oil and a little bit of bite from the polenta flour (very fine polenta that is, not the course grain stuff we use normally).